 Beyoncé is wearing a feminine, mustard-yellow dress while walking down the street in high heels and a big smile on her face.
 But don’t be mistaken: Beyoncé is furious.
 In this scene from a music video Hold Up, which gained over 209 million views, the pop legend smashes car windows with her baseball bat, aka Hot Sauce.
 It has also become one of Beyoncé’s most iconic performances.

 It may come as a surprise to learn that the scene from Hold Up looks a lot like a work by contemporary artist Pipilotti Rist, titled Ever is Over All.
-In this a 1997 video installation, Rist walks down a similar looking street.
+In this 1997 video installation, Rist walks down a similar-looking street.
 Here she smashes car windows not with a baseball bat, but with a big flower.
 She seems to be in some kind of an ecstatic state of mind and looks misplaced, ripped away from something.
 Just like the flower she holds.

 After comparing the two, the artistic influence of Ever is Over All on Hold Up seems obvious.
 At one point Beyoncé was actually accused of stealing the idea from Rist.
 This brings up another question – what influenced Rist to create her video installation?

-According to Dr. Sevilla-Sadeh, Maenadism is a religious ritual which celebrates Dionysus, the god of wine and, like the Maenads, he is also associated with religious madness.
+According to Dr. Sevilla-Sadeh, Maenadism is a religious ritual that celebrates Dionysus, the god of wine and, like the Maenads, he is also associated with religious madness.
 During the ritual, the Maenads danced violently, sang and cried to at its peak experience Euphoria – a sense of complete relaxation.
 In a similar way, both contemporary artists Rist and Beyoncé look extremely calm while performing violent actions.
 Furthermore, the representations of Maenads holding a big flower, just like the one Rist used, were found on different vase fragments.